 ADULT FAMILY HOMES – Adult Family Homes as provided for and defined in Ohio Revised Code Chapter 5119.70.

-PUBLIC USES – School, college, university, children’s home, public library, public museum, community center, ﬁre station, township hall, publicly owned park, publicly owned playground.

-HEALTH CARE – Hospital, sanitarium or rest home caring for four (4) or more patients, providing that any such hospital, sanitarium or rest home shall have a lot area of not less than ﬁve (5) acres and a frontage on a public thoroughfare of not less than three hundred (300) feet.

 RELIGIOUS LAND USES – Church, place of worship, place of religious assembly, religious institution, and parsonage provided there is adequate lot area to accommodate off street parking for all patrons, there is adequate area for water supply and wastewater disposal if located on site, and all aspects of public health, safety and welfare are provided for, including but not limited to compliance with all building codes, life safety codes, electrical codes and all other applicable codes.

 CHILD DAY CARE – Child day care provided in-home for six (6) or fewer children, provided the day care is accessory to the use of the dwelling as a residence, and further provided that such day care qualifies as a “Type B” family day care home” as defined in Ohio Revised Code Section 5104.01.

+WIND TURBINES – As provided for in Section 995 herein.

 SECTION 302 – CONDITIONAL USES